shiftregister-vg/deep_core/README.md

 ## About

 This started as a pet project in order for me to learn more about the available pilots, ships, upgrades, etc for X-Wings TMG.
-If other people end up finding it useful too then that's great! :)
+If other people end up finding it useful too then that's great! :smiley:

 ## Goals